A few weeks back I posed the question below on Twitter:

 I’d like to think that I’ve gone some way towards achieving this, given the QC dogma our technology outsourcing partner bring with them.
 Maybe in the next phase of the project they’ll see the value of SBT and eliminate QC as a reporting tool entirely… But I doubt it.- Simon

 P.S.
-I’ll be hosting the #BrummieTesterMeetup this Thursday, the 2nd October.
+I'll be hosting the next #BrummieTesterMeetup on the 20th November.
 See you there?